MaruvkaLab/Lynch_Vaccine/README.md

 3. The script will automatically:
    - Load the associated input data file.
    - Perform all steps of the statistical analysis described in the study.
-4. all scripts which represent an R analysis should be easily run on a standard desktop computer.
+4. all scripts that represent an R analysis should be easily run on a standard desktop computer.
 5. Tested on a Lenovo e15 with 16Gb of RAM and a 11th Gen Intel Core i7-1165G7 2.80GHz
+6.
+## Dependencies
+- follow the instruction in the dependencies file

 ## Authors
 - Hagay Ladany
 - Yosef Maruvka

 For any questions or issues, please feel free to contact the authors.